-OVERVIEW: This community funder mainly supports local groups in areas of youth literacy, community development, arts and culture, and the environment.
+OVERVIEW: This community funder supports local groups in the areas of youth literacy, community development, arts and culture, and the environment.
 Durham, Chatham, Orange, and Wake counties of North Carolina are in focus.

 FUNDING AREAS: Youth literacy, community development, arts and culture, the environment

 IP TAKE: Youth is a major topic for TCF across all funding areas.
-The foundation has a form nonprofits can submit to get on TCF's radar, even for groups that aren't ready to apply for a specific grant yet.
+The foundation has a form nonprofits can submit to get on TCF's radar, even for groups that are not ready to apply for a specific grant yet.

 PROFILE: The Triangle Community Foundation (TCF), based in Research Triangle Park, North Carolina, is one of the largest community foundations in the state.
+It seeks to “help build a more vibrant community for everyone” in the Triangle region of North Carolina.
 The foundation was established in 1983 with a gift of $1,000.
 Its geographic focus is Durham, Chatham, Orange, and Wake counties.

 Grants from TCF are awarded through application-based funding opportunities, as well as donor-advised funds.
-A list of grants can be found here.
+Grant seekers can find a list of grants here.
 Many of the grants are in the $5,000 to $25,000 range.

 Community development grants address childhood poverty, food, shelter, and basic needs.
 TCF also awards capacity-building grants to groups that boost access to housing, employment, and healthcare.
 Environmental grants promote land conservation and sustainable land use, public awareness about land stewardship, and programs that support the understanding of conservation.

-To inquire about opportunities in any of these four funding areas, contact the program officer in charge of that area.
-In the past, it has claimed assets over $203 million and granted over $218 million to community groups.
+To inquire about opportunities in any of these four funding areas, new grant seekers should contact the program officer in charge of that area.
+In the past, the foundation has claimed assets over $203 million and granted over $218 million to community groups.
 Every year, TCF invests over $15 million in the community.
 There are over 800 funds that make up this community foundation.
-Financial information can be viewed here.
+View financial information here.

 The foundation provides various resources for nonprofits, including agency funds, networking opportunities, meeting space, and web links.
 Local nonprofits are also encouraged to share some basic information about their organizations so TCF staff can get more familiar with their work.

-General questions can be directed to the staff at 919-474-8370.
+Direct general questions to the staff at 919-474-8370.
 There are currently about 20 staff members at TCF.
 Although the funder’s physical address is in Research Triangle Park, its mailing address is PO Box 12729, Durham, North Carolina, 27709.
-You can read the funder’s quarterly newsletter to keep up its interests and activities.
+Grant seekers can read the funder’s quarterly newsletter to keep up its interests and activities.